okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 Other examples include:

-- Trigger an email in your end-users' preferred language by using conditional logic and calling the `preferredLanguage` attribute.
+- Trigger an email in your end user's preferred language by using conditional logic and calling the `preferredLanguage` attribute.
 - Specify a department such as Engineering in an activation email by calling the `department` attribute.

 See [Profile object](/docs/reference/api/users/#profile-object) for more information on the available User Profile attributes.